Variational Benchmarks for Quantum Many-Body Problems: Overview of the numerical methods

 Here $\hat{K}$ is the kinetic part consisting of one-body operators, and $\hat{V}$ the interacting part containing two-body operators.
 For all systems computed in this work, we have either extrapolated $\Delta \tau$ to zero or set it to a fixed value (typically $\Delta \tau = 0.01$) and verified that the Trotter error is well within our statistical error.

-Hubbard--Stratonovich (HS) transformation is applied to rewrite the interacting part into a one-body form coupled with auxiliary fields (AFs) $\{x_i\}$.
+Hubbard--Stratonovich (HS) transformation is applied to rewrite the interacting part into a one-body form coupled with auxiliary fields (AF) $\{x_i\}$.
 In the Hubbard model, a spin decomposition is applied to the $U > 0$ case:

 where $\cosh \gamma = \exp(\Delta \tau U / 2)$.
 For the $U < 0$ cases, we apply a charge decomposition form of the HS transformation.
 A systematic study of the effect of the different HS transformations can be found in Ref.~\cite{Hao_PRB2013}.